⚠ Important recall information appears below.

 - Beef & Salmon, best by Aug.
 5, 2019

-Cause: Possible moisture contamination.
-Announcement: Company announcement on Facebook, Oct.
+Cause: Possible moisture problems, which could lead to mold.
+Announcement: Facebook announcement dated Oct.
 30, 2012 (archived here).
-What was recalled: Wellness Small Breed Adult Health Dry Dog Food, 12 lb. package with “Best by” date of Aug.
+What was recalled: Wellness Small Breed Adult Health Dry Dog Food, 12 lb. package with “best by” date of Aug.
 18, 2013.

 Cause: Inadequate levels of thiamine (Vitamin B1).
 Announcement: FDA report dated Feb.
 28, 2011 (archived here).
 What was recalled: The following canned cat foods and expiration dates:

 - Wellness canned cat food (all flavors and sizes, including CORE) with “best by” dates of April 14–Sept.
 30, 2013